zenparsing/js-classes-1.1/docs/definitions.md

 ## Operator `::`

-- Operator `::` is a "scope access operator" whose sole purpose is to provide access to the instance closure of an object from within a function sharing the same class signature.
+- Operator `::` is a "scope access operator" whose sole purpose is to provide access to the instance or class closure of an object from within a function sharing the same closure signature.
 - Since operator `::` does not access a property of the instance, ECMAScript Proxies cannot trap this operation.

-## Instance Closures
+## Instance & Class Closures

-- Instance closures are execution scopes containing the non-property declarations in a class definition.
+- Instance & class closures are execution scopes containing the non-property declarations in a class definition.
-- Instance closures containing non-static members are attached to their target object immediately prior to the instance object becomming available as the context object of the constructor function.
+- Instance closures contain non-static members and are attached to their target object immediately prior to the instance object becomming available as the context object of the constructor function.
-- Instance closures containing static members are attached to the constructor during the evaluation of the class definition.
+- Class closures contain static members and are attached to the constructor during the evaluation of the class definition.
+- Class closures are only generated if the set of members to include is not empty.
-- Instance closures are added to the execution scope chain of member functions just before that function's own local scope.
+- Instance & class closures are added to the execution scope chain of member functions just before that function's own local scope.
-- The instance closure added to a called member function is provided by the target instance.
+- The instance or class closure added to a called member function is provided by the target instance.
-- If the instance closure and the target instance do not share the same signature, a ReferenceError is thrown.
+- If the instance or class closure and the called member function do not share the same closure signature, the closure is not added to the scope chain.
-- A Proxy is incapable of having an instance closure of its own.
-All operations against a Proxy involving instance closure access are immediately forwarded to the Proxy target.
+- A Proxy is incapable of having an instance or class closure of its own.
+All operations against a Proxy involving instance or class closure access are immediately forwarded to the Proxy target.

 ## Instance Closure Definitions